Shiloh-B/capstone-dev10/capstone-java-backend/README.md

 Files were created using Java, and Springboot.

 ### View
-To view this project, clone this repo to your desktop.<br />
+To view this folder, clone this repo to your desktop.<br />
 Open the capstone-jave-backend directory using a code editor that supports a fully-functional integration with Maven.<br />